hsf-training/hsf-training-cicd/_episodes/07-adding-ci-to-your-code.md

 > ## Docker???
 >
 > Don't panic.
-We'll learn this in tomorrow's session.
+You do not need to understand docker to be able to use it.
 {: .callout}

 Let's go ahead and update our `.gitlab-ci.yml` and fix it to use a versioned docker image that has `root`: `rootproject/root-conda:6.18.04` from the [rootproject/root-conda](https://hub.docker.com/r/rootproject/root-conda) docker hub page.